UKRI Economic and Social Research Council logo

 Creating a suicide-safe environment requires a multifaceted approach that addresses both individual and systemic factors contributing to mental health challenges among students.
 By working together, staff, students, parents and support organisations can help ensure that universities are supportive and conducive to the well-being of all students.

-This project will build on Dr Hazell and her team's existing programme of research, funded by the Office for Students on the mental health of students, which has already attracted media attention and been mentioned in specific university policy documents and reports.
+This project builds on Dr Hazell and her team's existing programme of research, funded by the Office for Students on the mental health of students, which has already attracted media attention and been mentioned in specific university policy documents and reports.

 Team

-The project will also enable consolidation of connections and networks with stakeholder organisations which will support the delivery of impact outcomes and outcomes from this ongoing work and future projects in related areas.
-The project will also give stakeholders an opportunity to provide their views on an important and sensitive topic and connect with others who have a similar lived experience.
+The project also enabled consolidation of connections and networks with stakeholder organisations which will support the delivery of impact outcomes and outcomes from this ongoing work and future projects in related areas.
+The project has given stakeholders an opportunity to provide their views on an important and sensitive topic and connect with others who have a similar lived experience.

 • Bereaved family and friends who lost someone to suicide while that person was a student.